serilog-mssql/serilog-sinks-mssqlserver/README.md

 When an exception is logged as part of the log event, the exception message is stored here automatically.
 The `DataType` must be `nvarchar`.

-Similar to the columns `Message` and `MessageTemplate`, setting `DataLength` of `Exception` to a specific value different from -1 will effectively truncate any exception message to the stated length in `DataLength`.
+Similar to the columns `Message` and `MessageTemplate`, setting `DataLength` to a specific value different from -1 will effectively truncate any exception message to the stated length in `DataLength`.
+See [Message column](#message ) for details.

 ### Properties